Shweta Salve: Career

-Shveta was one of the main actors in Hip Hip Hurray, a television serial on Zee TV in 1998 and 2001.
-Shweta acted in TV serials like Lipstick and Saarrkar, but she became popular in her role as Dr Ritu Mishra in Left Right Left on SAB TV.
+Salve was one of the main actors in Hip Hip Hurray, a television serial on Zee TV in 1998 and 2001.
+Salve acted in TV serials like Lipstick and Saarrkar, but she became popular in her role as Dr Ritu Mishra in Left Right Left on SAB TV.
 She made her feature film debut with Pyaar Mein Kabhi Kabhi (1999), which was also the feature film debut of host of actors including, Rinke Khanna, Sanjay Suri, Dino Morea and Akashdeep Saigal, though the film didn't do well at the box office.
 She later appeared in TV series like Kittie Party, Saarrkar, Kahin Kissi Roz and a brief role in Jassi Jaisi Koi Nahin.

 She participated in the first season of popular dance show Jhalak Dikhhla Jaa (2006).
 She paired with the choreographer Longinus Fernandes and was the runner up.
 In 2007, she appeared as host of TV sports reality series, Cricket Star.
 She appeared on the cover of the April 2008 issue of Maxim India magazine.

 She participated in the second season of the famous reality show of Indian television Khatron Ke Khiladi (Season 2), Indian version of Fear Factor as a participant.

 She also performed an item number in the 2011 film Dil Toh Baccha Hai Ji and the 2011 film Lanka.

+Heer Sara is her upcoming Indian Hindi-language film written and directed by Kartik Chaudhry.
+It stars Maanvi Gagroo, Patralekhaa, Shveta Salve and Arif Zakaria.
+The movie, also known as Heer Sara Aur Pondicherry, is a female-based road-trip drama, which is primarily about live journey of two young women from Indore—Heer and Sara, along their motorcycle journey from Indore to Pondicherry.
+Many things happen during the journey, which form the basis of this movie.